res876ttb/MicrosoftYaHeiMono-CP950/README.md

-# Microsoft YaHei Mono CP950 for Powerline
+# Microsoft YaHei Mono for Powerline

 This fonts is forked from [](https://github.com/doggy8088/MicrosoftYaHeiMono-CP950).
 I use [powerline font patcher](https://github.com/powerline/fontpatcher) to add the support for powerline.

-With this font, you can use your cmd.exe with beautiful mono fonts without changing the code page.
+With this font, you can use your cmd.exe with beautiful mono fonts without changing the code page 950.